iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/tools/browsers/brave.md

 draft: false
 image: "/images/tools/brave.png"
 linkToTool: https://brave.com/
+statusLabels:
+  - "Default pick"
+  - "Not for anonymity"
 ---

 Brave is a free and open-source web browser that prioritizes user privacy and security.
 Key features include: